pparacch/CapstoneProjectDataScienceSpecialization/README.md

 # CapstoneProjectDataScienceSpecialization
-Capstone project of the Data Science Specialization (Johns Hopkins/ Coursera)
+Capstone project for the Data Science Specialization (Johns Hopkins/ Coursera)

 ## The Challenge